r-cheologist/datapackager/README.md

 2. Obstacles in distributing the data at the basis of the documented project, which may, among other issues, be rooted in
-    a.
-Size restrictions of shipped data in a targeted package repository ([CRAN](https://cran.r-project.org), for example, as of 23.10.2017 states "...
+    - Size restrictions of shipped data in a targeted package repository ([CRAN](https://cran.r-project.org), for example, as of 23.10.2017 states "...
 	   As a general rule, neither data nor documentation should exceed 5MB.").
-    b.
-The need to enforce data onwnership/licensing in the context of freely providing peer review of analytical methodology and strategies employed.
+    - The need to enforce data onwnership/licensing in the context of freely providing peer review of analytical methodology and strategies employed.